Abdullah bin Bandar Al Saud: Early life and education

 Abdullah bin Bandar was born on 7 August 1986.
 He is the son of Prince Bandar bin Abdulaziz Al Saud.
 He received a bachelor's degree in business administration from King Saud University in Riyadh.

 Career

 He served as the deputy head of department of the King Salman Youth Center.
 He was deputy governor of Makkah region between April 2017 and December 2018.
-On 27 December 2018 he was named as the minister of National Guard.
-He replaced Khalid bin Abdulaziz bin Mohammed bin Ayyaf Al Muqrin in the post.
+On 27 December 2018, he was named as the minister of National Guard, succeeding Khalid bin Abdulaziz bin Mohammed bin Ayyaf Al Muqrin in the post.

 Personal life

 Prince Abdullah is married to Karima Khalid Al Ibrahim.